2018 Shanty Artist Call

 Artists should take the following requirements into consideration when designing or developing an idea to submit a successful proposal.

-- Structure.
-Although there are virtually no building codes on the lake, any loose parts that come off the shanty, will be covered by snow and consequently frozen, rendering it litter.
+2. Structure.
+Although there are virtually no building codes on the lake, any loose parts that come off the shanty, will be covered by snow and frozen, rendering it litter.
 Please consider both materials and methods when proposing a structure.
-The Ramsey County Water Patrol requires everything to have walls.
+The weight and size limit for shanties is 1,500 pounds, and 12’x12’.
+Accessibility is important to us in terms of structure design—doors should be at least 36” wide, there should be an entrance and an exit for ease of flow, and think about how people will get into your shanty—we encourage ramps.

-- Mobility.
+4. Mobility.
 The shanty must be easily movable to avoid freezing to the ice or, in cases of inclement weather where the ice becomes unstable, removed on short notice.
-One common option is ‘skis’.
+Your shanty must be designed with ‘skis’, so that it doesn’t sink into the ice, and so it’s quick to move.
 Elaborate set-up is not recommended.
 Igloos or other structures that rest directly on the ice are not allowed.

-- Community.
+5. Community.
 The On-Ice Program is intended to attract visitors of all ages and abilities.
-The structures should be attractive, exciting and/or interesting to visitors; enough to draw them 1000 feet out on to a frozen lake surface in order to interact.
+The structures should be attractive, exciting and/or interesting to visitors; enough to draw them 1,000 feet out onto a frozen lake surface in order to interact.
 Please consider community inclusion in the proposal and be sure structures and activities are appropriate for the audience.

 Art Shanty Projects requests a written proposal in three parts.

-Tell us about what you would like to create.
+Tell us about the shanty you would like to create.
 What is it called?
-What interaction or activities will take place?
-What will a visitor see, hear, do, feel or learn?
+What interaction or activities will take place inside or around it?
+What will a visitor to the shanty see, hear, do, feel or learn?

 Audience engagement is essential to the success of the experience for both the artist and the audience.
-What is the plan for audience interaction?
-How does the proposal fit with the mission and artistic goals of the Art Shanty Projects?
+What is the plan for audience interaction inside or around the shanty?
+How does the proposed shanty fit with the mission and artistic goals of the Art Shanty Projects? (see http://www.artshantyprojects.org/about/overview)

 Project Proposal Images